Gurr3/D7012E/Projects/prolog hightlighting for notepad++/README.md

 Restart notepad++.

 Now a new language should have appeared in the menubars Language menu, it is probably stored near the end of the list.

+The dark themes are more updated than the light themes, my theme of choice is "Zenburn".

+Changelog:
+	prolog_byGurr3_v1.06_darkbg.xml
+		'is' moved from operator to keyword
+	prolog_byGurr3_v1.07_darkbg.xml
+		'moved 'div, mod, rem' from operators to keywords'